libp2p/docs/content/introduction/_index.md

 ### Get Involved

 libp2p is an open-source community project.
 While [Protocol Labs](https://protocol.ai) is able to sponsor some of the work around it, much of the design, code, and effort is contributed by volunteers and community members like you.
-If you’re interested in helping improve libp2p, check the [how to help](/community/contribute/how_to_help/) guide to get started.
+If you’re interested in helping improve libp2p, check the [contributing](/contributing/) guide to get started.

 If you are diving in to contribute new code, make sure you check both the [contribution guidelines](https://github.com/libp2p/community/blob/master/CONTRIBUTE.md) and the style guide for your language ([Go](https://github.com/ipfs/community/blob/master/CONTRIBUTING_GO.md), [JavaScript](https://github.com/ipfs/community/blob/master/CONTRIBUTING_JS.md)).